belgio99/dsm7-dvb-drivers/README.md

 ./md_builder.sh -B media -d SYNO-Geminilake
 ```

 This will take a while.
-You can speed up the process by editing the makefiles to leverage make multi-threading, but if you're not familiar with it, I suggest you don't and just wait.
+Just like before, you can speed up the process by editing the makefiles to leverage make multi-threading.

 You'll find the compiled kernel modules in the `build/media_build/v4l` folder.
 You'll need only the `.ko` files.